defold/defold.github.io/manuals/debugging-native-code.md

 language: en
 layout: manual
 title: Debugging native code in Defold
+toc:
+- Debugging native code
+- Use a debugger
+- Use print debugging
+- Analyze a crash log
-toc: '["Debugging native code","Use a debugger","Use print debugging","Analyze a crash log","Getting the crash log from a device","Symbolicate a callstack","Uploading
+- Getting the crash log from a device
+- Symbolicate a callstack
-  symbols to Google Play","Symbolicate an Android callstack","Symbolicate an iOS callstack"]'
+- Uploading symbols to Google Play
+- Symbolicate an Android callstack
+- Symbolicate an iOS callstack
 ---

 # Debugging native code